-Students must submit their application and Arts Portfolio by the earlier deadlines provided in our deadline chart.
+Students must submit their Common Application and their Arts Portfolio by the earlier deadlines provided in our deadline chart.
 We have an earlier deadline so our Fine Arts faculty can have time to review the portfolios.
 In order to send a portfolio out to Fine Arts departments, it must be linked to a submitted application.

-You can find detailed instructions and information in our Arts Portfolio Instructions .
+You can find detailed information in our Arts Portfolio Instructions.

 No; students may submit a single Arts Portfolio in only one of the following departments: Art Practice, Dance, Music, or Theater.
 We recommend submitting a portfolio in the area that best represents your strength in the arts and the art form you are most likely to pursue in college.